SCL93/restauranttracker/README.md

 ## User Stories ##

-- As a user, I want to be able to add customers, and their contact information to a list
+- As a user, I want to be able to create new customers and add customer information - elements - to each customer
-- As a user, I want to be able to delete customers from customer list
+- As a user, I want to be able to store each new customer in a list
-- As a user, I want to be able to see the current list of customers for a day
+- As a user, I want to be able to see the entire list of customers visiting the restaurant each day
-- As a user, I want a separate list of customers for each business day
+- As a user, I want to be able to filter customers in the list based on their check in time
-- As a user, I want to be able to filter for customers in a list given a list of names
+- As a user, I want to be able to see the entire list of customers which meet filter criteria, along with customer info